OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statemod/statemod.md

 introduces changes that are not represented in the DMI command files.
 These issues could be resolved with more investment.

-The Open Water Foundation is advocating for maintaining StateMod datasets in GitHub for version control but this approach has not been adopted by the State.
+StateMod datasets are not currently maintained in GitHub and should be downloaded from the CDSS website.

 ## Product Leadership ##